 Putting too much info on a page

-Have you ever noticed that a large chain restaurants, the menu is so extensive that it’s hard to choose what to order?
+Have you ever noticed that at some large chain restaurants, the menu is so extensive that it’s hard to choose what to order?
 Yuhasz says it’s the same with an overly informative piece of print collateral.
 “You can give them too much, too quick.”